marmelab/react-admin/docs/ChipField.md

 ![ChipField](./img/chip-field.png)

-This field type is especially useful for one to many relationships, e.g. to display a list of books for a given author:
+This field type is especially useful for one-to-many relationships, e.g. to display a list of books for a given author:

 ```jsx
 import { ChipField, SingleFieldList, ReferenceManyField } from 'react-admin';